 Unlike the previous three, this easily stands out as quite different.
 While the leaves are the same colour as the basic Dracaena Marginata they are quite bit tougher and wider, laid out by the plant in an almost spiky ball shape (or perhaps they look like the end of a Dragon's tail) at the very top of each stem or cane.
 New leaves emerge pointing upwards, as they grow and are gradually replaced by newer leaves they start pointing sideways, before finishing off by pointing downwards.
 These downward facing leaves then yellow up and drop off, in this way the canes get longer and longer and the "balls" are able to "travel" (shown below).

 Reasonable humidity is required.
-Often not achievable in the average home so consider misting the leaves from time to time especially if the air is quite dry.
+Often not achievable in the average home so consider misting the leaves from time to time especially if the air is quite dry, plus the misting will help remove any dust settling on the leaves.

 Regular feeding in Spring and Summer.
 Sparsely in Autumn / Fall.
 None in Winter.